Public health practitioner

 - Job market and vacancies Expand / Collapse

 In England, public health practitioner jobs are found in local authorities, Public Health England, the NHS and in the voluntary sector.
-Estimated numbers of public health workforce are difficulty to determine.
-An estimate in 2014 was that 10,000 public health practitioners work in England.
+A report on the public health workforce (2014) estimated that there were 10,000 public health practitioners work in England.

 In Scotland, the main employers of public health practitioners are local NHS Health Boards, NHS Health Scotland, Community Health Partnerships and Health and Social Care Partnerships.
-An estimate in 2015 was that at least 970 people were working as practitioners or managers in the NHS in Scotland, of which 850 were working at AfC Band 5 or higher.
+A report on the public health workforce in Scotland (2015) estimated that at least 970 people were working as practitioners or managers in the NHS in Scotland, of which 850 were working at AfC Band 5 or higher.

 Where to look for job vacancies: